domchen/typescript-plus/README.md

 ## Installing

-First make sure you have installed the latest version of [node.js](http://nodejs.org/) (You may need to restart your computer after this step).
+First, make sure you have installed the latest version of [node.js](http://nodejs.org/) (You may need to restart your computer after this step).

 For use as a command line app: